RedHatGov/fips-compliant-vault/README.md

 ====================

-A FIPS 140-2 level 1 compliant implementation of a password vault for Red Hat JBoss EAP.
+A FIPS 140-2 level 1 compliant implementation of a password vault for Red Hat JBoss EAP 6.
 This strictly means that EAP is using FIPS 140-2 level 1 certified native libraries on RHEL to provide the cryptographic functions needed to mask sensitive strings in the EAP configuration files.
 Red Hat JBoss EAP itself is not FIPS certified, but it's able to use those certified native libraries on RHEL.

-Pre-built Binaries for RHEL 6.5
+Pre-built Binaries for RHEL 6.6
 -------------------------------

 The dist folder included in the source distribution contains all the